mhoeher/opentodolist/README.md

 OpenTodoList is still a very young project which is on top developed as a freetime project.
 Hence, please bear with us if the app is not yet working perfectly fine.
-In case you found an issue, please head over to the [GitHub issue tracker of OpenTodoList](https://github.com/mhoeher/opentodolist/issues) and file a bug report there.
+In case you found an issue, please head over to the [GitLab issue tracker of OpenTodoList](https://gitlab.com/rpdev/opentodolist/issues) and file a bug report there.
 Also make use of this if you want to request a new feature.

 Building